 North Salem, NY - 65 minutes from Midtown

-On weekends, this Northern West Chester farm offers pumpkin patches, homemade cider, and a farm store where you can buy a gourd that looks like a bumpy telephone.
-Each ticket costs $15 (it’s cash-only, but there’s an ATM on the property), and you’ll need to make a reservation ahead of time if you want to pick pumpkins or apples.
-Unfortunately, Harvest Moon isn’t offering hayrides, pony rides, or face painting this year, so temper your nine-year-old’s (and your own) expectations.
+On weekends, this Northern West Chester farm offers apple picking, homemade cider, and a farm store where you can buy a gourd that looks like a bumpy telephone.
+Each ticket costs $15 (it’s cash-only, but there’s an ATM on the property), and you’ll need to make a reservation ahead of time if you want to pick apples.

 Beach Bee Meadery